Ubaidullah Sindhi: Conversion to Islam and education

-Attempt to involve Afghanistan's ruler
+Silk letter movement

+During World War I, he was among the leaders of the Deoband School, who, led by Maulana Mahmud Hasan Deobandi, left India to seek support among other nations of the world for a Pan-Islamic revolution in India in what came to be known as the Silk Letter Conspiracy.
 With the onset of World War I in 1914, efforts were made by the Darul Uloom Deoband to forward the cause of Pan-Islam in British India with the help of the other sympathetic nations of the world.
 Led by Mahmud Hasan Deobandi, plans were sketched out for an insurrection beginning in the tribal belt of North-West Frontier Province of British India.
 Mahmud Hasan Deobandi, left India to seek the help of Galib Pasha, the Turkish governor of Hijaz, while at Hasan's directions, Ubaidullah proceeded to Kabul to seek Emir Habibullah's support there.
 Initial plans were to raise an Islamic army (Hizb Allah) headquartered at Medina, with an Indian contingent at Kabul.
 Maulana Hasan was to be the General-in-Chief of this army.
 Some of Ubaidullah's students went to Kabul to explore things before Ubaidullah arrived there.
 While at Kabul, Ubaidullah came to the conclusion that focusing on the Indian Freedom Movement would best serve the pan-Islamic cause.
 Ubaidullah had proposed to the Afghan Emir that he declare war against British India.
 Maulana Abul Kalam Azad is known to have been involved in the movement prior to his arrest in 1916.

 Maulana Ubaidullah Sindhi and Mahmud Hasan Deobandi (principal of the Darul Uloom Deoband) had proceeded to Kabul in October 1915 with plans to initiate a Muslim insurrection in the tribal belt of British India.
 For this purpose, Ubaid Allah was to propose that the Amir of Afghanistan declare war against Britain while Mahmud Hasan Deobandi sought German and Turkish help.
 Hasan proceeded to Hijaz.
-Ubaidullah, in the meantime, was able to establish friendly relations with Emir Habibullah of Afghanistan.
-At Kabul, Ubaidullah along with some of his students, were to make their way to Turkey to join the Caliph's "Jihad" against Britain.
+Ubaidullah, in the meantime, had reached Kabul during the war to rally the Afghan Amir Habibullah Khan, and after a brief period there, he offered his support to Raja Mahendra Pratap's plans for revolution in British India with German support.
+Ubaidullah was able to establish friendly relations with Emir Habibullah of Afghanistan.
+At Kabul, Ubaidullah along with some of his students, were to make their way to Turkey to join the Caliph's Jihad against Britain.
 But it was eventually decided that the pan-Islamic cause was to be best served by focusing on the Indian Freedom Movement.